Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Simulation setup and Equations of State

+A description of the codes we used and the setup of our simulations is in Appendix~\ref{Numerical Setup}.
+Here, we only mention that, conservatively, we assume the differences between the mean frequency of the $f_2$ peak ($f_{2,\textrm{mean}}$) at different resolutions to be our simulation numerical error on them.
+This is at most 50 Hz ({\it cf.} Table 1) and similar to the error due to the fitting procedure ({\it cf.} Fig.~\ref{fig:f2vslambda}).

-As highlighted in Fig.~\ref{fig:cs2}, all the EOS models used here satisfy current multi-messenger constraints, including the maximum mass for a non-rotating NS, and the tidal deformability and the radius for a $1.4 M_{\odot}$ NS, according to the new NICER radius estimates for PSR J0437-4715 ($11.36^{+0.95}_{-0.63}$ km)~\cite{Choudhury:2024xbk} and PSR J0030+0451 ($11.71^{+0.88}_{-0.83}$ km in the ST+PDT model)~\cite{2024ApJ...961...62V}, which are more consistent with the findings from the GW170817 event~\cite{2019PhRvX...9a1001A} and slightly smaller than previous estimates~\cite{2019ApJ...887L..24M,2021ApJ...918L..28M}.
-The hadronic baseline EOSs for our NQS models are either the Togashi EOS~\cite{Togashi:2017mjp} or an EOS based on the latest N3LO ChEFT results~\cite{Lonardoni2020, Drischler2021a, Drischler2021b}, which we name ChEFTex because we extended it to higher densities to be able to follow the merged object.
+As highlighted in Fig.~\ref{fig:cs2}, all the EOS models used here satisfy current multi-messenger constraints, including the maximum mass for a non-rotating NS, and the tidal deformability and the radius for a $1.4 M_{\odot}$ NS, according to the new NICER radius estimates for PSR J0437-4715 ($11.36^{+0.95}_{-0.63}$ km)~\citep{Choudhury:2024xbk} and PSR J0030+0451 ($11.71^{+0.88}_{-0.83}$ km in the ST+PDT model)~\citep{2024ApJ...961...62V}, which are more consistent with the findings from the GW170817 event~\citep{2019PhRvX...9a1001A} and slightly smaller than previous estimates~\citep{2019ApJ...887L..24M,2021ApJ...918L..28M}.
+The hadronic baseline\footnote{The {\it baseline} of an EOS containing quarks is the nucleonic EOS used for lower densities.} EOSs for our NQS models are either the Togashi EOS~\citep{Togashi:2017mjp} or an EOS based on the latest N3LO ChEFT results~\citep{Lonardoni2020, Drischler2021a, Drischler2021b}, which we name ChEFTex because we extended it to higher densities to be able to follow the merged object.
 Both of these are consistent with our current theoretical understanding of the EOS up to near $n_0$.
 Note that EOSs that differ significantly in the $c_s^2(n_B)$ relation (bottom panel of Fig.~\ref{fig:cs2}) are rather similar in the observable region of the $M$-$R$ plane.